Skip to Main Content

 Do you provide certified dive teams?

-Yes, all our underwater crews are certified commercial divers with specific film production experience in Korean waters.
-Teams include underwater cinematographers, focus pullers, safety divers, and dive supervisors as required, familiar with Jeju and East Sea conditions.
+Yes.
+All our underwater crews are certified commercial divers with real film experience in Korean waters.
+Teams bring dive shooters, focus pullers, safety divers, and dive supervisors as needed, all at home in Jeju and East Sea conditions.

 Can you film in pools and tanks?

-Yes — and Korea is unusually well-equipped for tank work.
-The Daejeon water film studio is a purpose-built 30.4 × 20.9 metre maritime filming tank, and we also work in studio pools and the Busan Cinema Studios facility.
-These controlled environments are ideal for actor work, product shots, and sequences requiring precise control.
+Yes, and Korea is unusually well set up for tank work.
+The Daejeon water film studio is a purpose-built 30.4 × 20.9 metre maritime tank.
+We also shoot in studio pools and at the Busan Cinema Studios site.
+These controlled spaces suit actor work, product shots, and any scene that needs precise control.

 What about actor safety underwater?